ayush0418/ayush0418/README.md

 - 🔭 I’m currently working on Android Apps and some competitive problems.
 - 🌱 I’m currently learning Java and Data Structures.
-- 👯 I'm Currently Studying at [University of Petroleum & Energy Studies, Dehradun](https://www.upes.ac.in).<br>
+- 👯 I have completed my Bachelor's in Technology with Specializattion in DevOps from [University of Petroleum & Energy Studies](https://www.upes.ac.in).<br>
 - 📫 How to reach me: [Ayush Bansal](https://www.linkedin.com/in/ayush-bansal-1661b8190/)
 - ⚡ Fun fact: The Spanish national anthem has no words.